For Parents

-You’re not a teacher.
-You’re a parent.
-But you have more leverage on your child’s kindergarten readiness than your center does.
+You're not a teacher.
+You're a parent.
+But you have more leverage on your child's kindergarten readiness than the center does.
 This page is the playbook.

 The gap you can't see

 The good news: a 4 or 5-year-old's brain is the fastest learner in your life.
-Six months of targeted attention at home can close gaps that schools later spend years trying to "remediate."
+Six months of targeted attention at home can close gaps that schools spend years trying to remediate.

 Real questions to ask your center